Paulette-24/Global-Sales-Insights-SQL-Power-BI-Analysis/README.md

 ---

 ## **Project Overview**
-This project analyzes e-commerce sales data collected from six different countries.
+This project analyzes sales data collected from six different countries.
 The SQL queries clean, merge, and process raw data, while Power BI visualizations highlight sales trends, top-performing products, and profit insights.

 The project focuses on business questions such as: